 Pete and Debbie, the owners of Maple Cookie, have been in touch with us for a while now, and we were so glad to finally get to meet them in person.
-We were docked at Bishop’s Landing again, and the clouds parted, the sun came out and the air warmed up!
+We docked at Bishop’s Landing again, and the clouds parted, the sun came out and the air warmed up!
 We got to grill and enjoy good company chatting about Helias!
 Pete and Debbie were wonderful company, and so very hospitable to us – they lent us a car!
 We were also very excited to learn they’d brought their drone with them, so they filmed us at the dock.

 As we were eating, another catamaran pulled into Bishop’s Landing – Music, a Catana 47′.
 We had seen Music from a distance at the RNSYS, and we hollered over to say hello and introduce ourselves to Greg.
 We offered to raft up, and they accepted, tying up to Starry Horizons while the gentlemen relaxed on their boat.
-After Pete and Debbie left, we met several of the guys, and gave some tours of our boat to those interested, plus Greg reciprocated with a tour of Music.
+After Pete and Debbie left, we met several of the guys and gave some tours of our boat to those interested, plus Greg reciprocated with a tour of Music.

 While cleaning up, I met our neighbors down the dock – Brent, on his powerboat, with friends aboard – most of whom I did not get to meet.
-However, I did get to met Andy, who is an American from Minnesota, living in Halifax above the restaurant next door.
+However, I did get to meet Andy, who is an American from Minnesota, living in Halifax above the restaurant next door.
 Brent and Andy both came by for a tour and we chatted about life on board.

-The next day we got uber productive and ran errands, including picking up Sara from the airport and paying $8CAD (!!!) to fill up our propane tank.
-Sara is a college friend of mine and was a bridesmaid in our wedding.
+The next day we got uber-productive and ran errands, including picking up Sara from the airport and paying $8CAD (!!!) to fill up our propane tank.
+Sara is a college friend of mine and was a bridesmaid at our wedding.
 She came to spend five nights with us for some light Nova Scotia cruising.
 We went out in Halifax, taking her to have some local brews, poutine, and beavertails.
 We spent the rest of the evening sitting on Starry Horizons’ lounge deck, watching the activity of a Friday night in Halifax.